ArshiaMehtaab19/Round_1a/Round_1a/README.md

 How to Build & Run (For Evaluation)
 This matches the competition's "Expected Execution" section.

-1. Build the Docker Image
+1. Build the Docker Image:
 docker build -t pdfheadingextractor .
-2. Run the Solution
+2. Run the Solution:
 docker run --rm -v "${PWD}\input:/app/input" -v "${PWD}\output:/app/output" pdfheadingextractor

 This will: